arashVsh/AF-Detection-DDPM/readme.md

 # Code structure
-Most of the core matlab code was written as a part of the origianl 2017 physionet contest by the blackswan group that won the competition.
+The majority of the core MATLAB code was originally written as part of the 2017 PhysioNet contest by the BlackSwan group, who were the winners of the competition.
+The authors of the paper contributed the Python code and some additional MATLAB scripting.
-Some of the matlab scripting and all of the python code was written by the authors of the paper.

 ### R-R Extraction
-We have used the R-peak detection code from blackswan to speed up the development of our algorithm.
-In the first part of our work, we extract the R-peaks and store them in a matlab cell.
-This is done by RrExtraction.m
+To expedite the development of our algorithm, we utilized the R-peak detection code from the BlackSwan group.
+In the initial phase of our work, we extracted the R-peaks and stored them in a MATLAB cell using the 'RrExtraction.m' script.

 ### Preprocessing and image-Construction
-In this part, we load the R-R intervals in python and create the preprocessed Poincare images.
-A couple of preprocessed images are shown below.
-The first one is an example of an AF image and the second one is an example of a normal image.
+Subsequently, we loaded the R-R intervals in Python and proceeded to generate the preprocessed Poincaré images.
+Below are a few examples of the preprocessed images.
+The first example represents an atrial fibrillation (AF) image, while the second example illustrates a normal image.

 <p align="center">
 <img src="/figures/af.png" width="400" height="400" />